ibm-messaging/mqperf/openshift/configuration.md

 the environment used for the openshift performance whitepapers.

 ### Rebuilding MQ CP4I Image
+These steps are no longer required, now that these configuration changes can be made using ConfigMaps in conjunction with QM yaml and the MQ Operator.
+At this moment its still not possible to alter the size of the MQ log extents (defaults to 16MB), so 64 Primary log files are used to produce a total of 1GB log files.

 The [repository](https://github.com/ibm-messaging/mq-container) that controls the creation of the MQ image has been rebuilt with the following changes:
 * qmgr.go edited to support fastpath bindings, unlimited channels and 4GB log fileset
 * disable.mqsc added to disable channelauth and create the required queues